 And help the environment.

 “We call it the fish that feeds all.
-You’re talking from sea birds, eagles, ospreys, blue herron, to growlfish, haddock, cod, pollack,” said Brian Altvator, founder of the Schoodic Riverkeepers.
+You’re talking from sea birds, eagles, ospreys, blue heron, to growlfish, haddock, cod, pollack,” said Brian Altvator, founder of the Schoodic Riverkeepers.

 “They’re also important bait for the lobster industry, the state’s largest commercial fishery,” said Sochasky.